 Labor mobility a financial lifeline for poorer regions

-JAKARTA — Vast differences in living standards and wages across Southeast Asia have driven a massive rise in migration in the region since the mid-1990s, resulting in an estimated 6.77 million migrant workers sending home substantial chunks of their often meager wages to support families in poorer areas.
+JAKARTA — Vast differences in living standards and wages across Southeast Asia have driven a massive rise in migration in the region since the mid-1990s, resulting in an estimated 6.77 million migrant workers sending home substantial chunks of their often meager wages to support families at home.

-Remittances are a vital part of several countries’ economies — making up 10% of GDP in the Philippines, 7% in Vietnam, 5% in Myanmar and 3% in Cambodia, though the majority of migrants from the Philippines and Vietnam work outside Southeast Asia.
+Remittances are a vital part of several countries’ economies — making up 10% of GDP in the Philippines, 7% in Vietnam, 5% in Myanmar and 3% in Cambodia.
+The majority of migrants from the Philippines and Vietnam work outside Southeast Asia.

 But for other sending countries such as Cambodia, Laos and Myanmar, most movement is to Southeast Asian neighbors, with huge increases in such emigration since 1995.
 The number of migrant workers from Cambodia surged by 471% since then, while the increases for Laos and Myanmar are 364% and 398% respectively.